ajwills72/rminr/docs/ANOVAplans.md

 ## Data collection
 Data collection works by 5/6 of each student group participating in six experiments.
 For 30min studies, this takes 3 hours plus shifting time, so easily fills two two-hour session.
 It results in N=25 for each experiment.
-For reasonable power the first data collection should therefore be a within-subject design with a reasonable effect size.
+For reasonable power the first data collection should therefore be a within-subject design with at least a medium effect size (d = .55) and a directional hypothesis.

 The second data collection should in some way permit the inclusion of a b/subj effect (even if that's just a cross-experiment comparison).
+For resonable power, they'll need a directional hypothesis and a medium-large effect size (d = .75)

 ## Employability skills
 Communication skills.
 Group working to deadline.
 Project planning / timetabling.
 Critical thinking / analysis.

 ## Stats taught
+Power calculation.
 One-way w/subj ANOVA.
-2x2 ANOVA (1 between, 1 within).
+Two-way mixed ANOVA (1 between, 1 within).
 Bayesian alternatives.

 ## Ethics
 The students wrtite a detailed description of their methods; the discussion and approval of this document by staff provides a practical insight into ethics in these fairly innocous studies.